 What Is a Typical Soil Scientist's Salary?

-The average salary for soil and plant scientists was $58,740 in 2012.
-Those in federal government earned the highest salaries, averaging $72,540.
-Those working as merchant wholesalers earned $63,280.
+The average salary for soil and plant scientists was $68,830 as of May 2020.
+Those working in R&D earned the highest median salary, at $83,780, followed by those in food manufacturing, at $73,760.* Those working as merchant wholesalers earned $63,280.
 Soil scientists working in research and development were paid $59,980, while those employed in management, scientific, and technical consulting services made $56,550.
 Professionals employed by colleges, universities, and professional schools earned $46,710.

 |State||Total Employment||Bottom 25%||Median Salary||Top 75%|